naveen1512/g-contacts/README.md

 # g-contact
-Node.js wrapper for the Google Contacts API
+Node.js wrapper for the Google Contacts API.